chyiiiiiiiiiiii/mason_brick_clean_architecture_feature_riverpod/README.md

 | Variable | Description                | Required   | Type     |
 | -------- | -------------------------- | ---------- | -------- |
 | `feature_name`   | 🏷️ Name of the folder, files.              | `Yes`      | `string` |

+# Packages 🗂️
+Need to make sure your project has these packages.
+- hooks_riverpod

 # Output 📦